 Without further adieu, here's Ana…

-The decision to start a new life overseas demands courage and lots of planning.
+The decision to start a new life in Australia demands courage and lots of planning.
 It can feel a bit daunting sometimes but don’t give up.
 Remember that every new beginning is difficult: learning the language, finding a job, a place to live, new friends…

 It is common to feel unprepared for the challenge but we are here to help and, once everything starts making more sense, you will see that it will be worth it!